Raziel1stBorn/NCHNAP688-Sum1/README.md

   ## Test-Driven Development

-  Test-driven development (TDD) is a strategy which involves coding automated tests for software functions, with those tests being designed and written before the programmer writes the actual code which will be tested (Janzen and Saiedian, 2005).
+  [Test-driven development](https://doi-org.ezproxy.neu.edu/10.1109/MC.2005.314) (TDD) is a strategy which involves coding automated tests for software functions, with those tests being designed and written before the programmer writes the actual code which will be tested.
 This means that as soon as the function is built, there are automated tests ready, which may result in faster development and better code as the programmer is forced to think ahead about what the function will accept and output, and the conditions under which the function may fail. <br><br>

 Here is an example of TDD in action.
 As this application requires the user to select an initial date and time, the datetime-local HTML input type will be used.
 The value created by this is not formatted in a way which will be clear to most users, as such a function is needed to turn the value into a more accessible format.
 This unit test contains inputs in a variety of date time formats, as well as an invalid input type, it then checks if the result from the unwritten function matches the expected result.
 <br>